We are taking another rest day. Two in fact.

 These ferries are a real godsend.
 We'd be stuck in so much traffic if we weren't able to cross the waters.
 Just a scant 45 minutes later, we're in the port town of Taira in Nagasaki prefecture.

-All of the bikers deep in the hold of the ferry, waiting for the ramp to come down to let us off
+All of the bikers deep in the hold of the ferry, checking out each others ride and waiting for the ramp to come down to let us off

 We haven't had lunch yet and we're starving.
 On all the Japan Facebook groups I'm on, I've read some good things about Mos Burger, which is Japan's largest burger chain.
 Of course there's one waiting for us in Taira.